 The School of the Air

 Australia is a vast land of varied geography, with the majority of the population living close to the coast.
 However, in the more sparsely populated and remote interior regions of the country, commonly referred to as the ‘Outback,’ there are families living and raising their children with the same ideals as their counterparts in the cities – to give their children the best education possible.
-Alice Springs School of the Air has been bridging education gaps caused by remote locations and providing schooling to children at cattle stations, roadhouses, Aboriginal communities and national parks with daily lessons via satellite broadband to children aged 4 to 13 years since 1951.
-The school broadcast area covers 1.3 million square kilometres including most of the Northern Territory, the northern area of South Australia and eastern area of Western Australia.
+Alice Springs School of the Air has been bridging education gaps caused by remote locations and providing schooling to children at cattle stations, roadhouses, Aboriginal communities and national parks with daily lessons since 1951.
+These lessons began over the radio but today are delivered via satellite broadband to children aged 4 to 15 years The school broadcast area covers 1.3 million square kilometres including most of the Northern Territory, the northern area of South Australia and eastern area of Western Australia.

 We invite you to visit us and experience one of the most popular activities in Alice Springs.

 If you are interested in donating to the School you can do so through the Donations button on this website.